A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Multilevel Monte Carlo method

 where $\kappa_{bias}:=2(D_L \tilde{\kappa})^{2}.$ Therefore, the upper bound for the second term above (squared bias) depends only on the convergence rate of the numerical scheme which is determined by $\alpha$ and $\delta(\cdot)$.

-The multilevel Monte Carlo method aims at variance reduction of the expectation estimator to reduce the computational cost.
-As mentioned, our main interest in this paper is to investigate the properties of the introduced multilevel procedure \eqref{MC} in the infinite-dimensional setting \eqref{main_equation}.

-First, let us provide an intuitive derivation of parameters' values.
-To investigate the cost of the multilevel Monte Carlo method for SDEs driven by the countably dimensional Wiener process, we replicate steps presented in paper \cite{GILES}.
+The MLMC method aims at variance reduction of the estimator to reduce the informational cost.
+In the following part, we provide optimal values for the remaining parameters of MLMC estimator.
+To investigate the cost of the MLMC method for SDEs driven by the countably dimensional Wiener process, we replicate steps presented in paper \cite{GILES}.
 Let

 and